Skip to content

 • 4 to 6 inches between sofa back and console table

 If the room connects to the kitchen or dining area, that path will carry traffic constantly.
 Don’t compress it just because the table “fits.”
+A piece can fit on paper and still feel irritating every evening at 6 PM.

 Download the AURA Console & Walkway Clearance Guide

 Stop guessing and start measuring.
-I’ve condensed all the clearance rules, walkway widths, and lighting silhouettes into a single-page architectural field guide.
+I’ve condensed the clearance rules, walkway widths, and lighting silhouettes into a single-page architectural field guide.
 Print it, save it to your phone, and take it with you while you shop.

 Downloadable console hallway walking dimensional guide